Manishthapa2022/Kickstarter-analysis/README.md

 ### Analysis of the outcomes based on Goals
 ![Outcomes_vs_goals](https://github.com/Manishthapa2022/Kickstarter-analysis/blob/main/Resources/Outcomes_vs_goals.png)

+In the above chart, the goals have been have been split into various brackets such as leass than 1000, 1000 to 4999 and so on and then the percentage of successful, failed and canceled campaigns are compared based on the goals.
+It can be seen that when the goals are from (less than 1000) to (10000 to 14999), the success percentage is more.
+Also, one more key observation is that at seveeral brackets
 ### Challenges and difficulties encountered
 ## Results
 Based on the analysis conducted on the Kickstarter data, the following conculsions/observations were made: